-- Add the diced garlic, dried herbs, and about 1 tsp each salt and pepper.
+- Add the diced garlic, dried herbs, and about 1 teaspoon each salt and pepper.
 (If you're sensative to salt, start with ½ tsp.)
 Cook, stirring constantly, for 2 minutes.

 - Add the beans to the skillet.
 Pour in the reserved bean cooking liquid or broth.
 Turn the heat to medium-high and bring the liquid to a boil.
 Once boiling, reduce the heat to maintain a simmer.
 Cook, stirring often, until the liquid has reduced by about half.

 - Add the greens, stirring to mix.
 Let cook until the greens are wilted and tender and the liquid has reduced into a sauce.
 You want the beans to be saucy and not dry, but not swimming in broth.

 - Remove from the heat and add 1 tablespoon or lemon juice.
 Taste and add more lemon juice and/or salt.
 Cover to keep warm while you prepare the toast.